 Eating an Anti-Inflammatory Diet for Psoriasis

-If you have psoriasis, you’ve probably tried it all: creams to pills, sulphur baths…maybe you’re wondering if an anti-inflammatory diet can help.
-Here’s what the research says, and 6 steps you can take to shift your diet.
+If you have psoriasis, you’ve probably tried it all: from creams, to pills, to sulphur baths.
+Maybe you’ve even wondered if an anti-inflammatory diet can help.
+To help with the latter, here’s what the research says, and 6 steps you can take to shift your diet.

 Psoriasis is a chronic inflammatory disease with complex origins1-8 resulting in impaired skin barrier function, oxidative damage, T cell dysregulation and a Th17 inflammatory response7,8.
 People with psoriasis often have lower levels of micronutrients such as vitamin D1,4,6, in addition to the body’s natural antioxidants superoxide dismutase (SOD) and glutathione7.